ybanens/ybanens.github.io/_talks/2026-06-23-resbaz-obsidian.md

 ## Coding your first piece of text

-You can find instructions for creating your first thematic code here.
+You can find instructions for creating your first thematic code [here](https://ybanens.github.io/talks/resbaz-obsidian/code)

 We will also go over this together in the workshop.